cesarParra/apexdocs/README.md

 ### How It Works

-When generating an OpenApi document, since `@RestResource` need to be global in Apex, the `--scope` parameter will be ignored.
+When generating an OpenApi document, since `@RestResource` classes need to be global in Apex, the `--scope` parameter will be ignored.
 Instead, ApexDocs will run through all classes annotated with `@RestResource` and add it to the output OpenApi file.

 Once it finishes running, a file named `openapi.json` will be created in the specified `--targetDir`.